mcburton/writing/annotatedbib.markdown

 	- with the increase of non-academic texts "the more commercially successful these university presses become the more they might end up being university presses in name only."
 	- there wasn't much of value here....maybe a few cites?

-1. Pachoda, Phil.
+1. Pochoda, Phil.
 2011.
 "Epistemic system break in scholarly monograph publishing"
 	- the "digital scholarly publishing system" will be "it will be relatively unbounded and stochastic, composed of units that are inherently amorphous and shape-shifting, and marked by contested authorization of diverse content. " Man is finally coming around to his own ignorance.
 	- "This digitally driven, epistemic system shift in scholarly publishing may well be an extended work in progress since the doomed analogue system is still fiscally dominant and the digital system has not yet coalesced around a multitude of digital affordances." the old system still has a lot of momentum.
 	- Darnton's book publication circuit. from "What is the History of Books”, (Darnton, 2009: 175-206)"